mayasharma2110/Name-the-element/README.md

 Below this will be the question along with 4 multiple choice options, and below a submit button.
 Below the submit button is where user feedback will be displayed if they answered correctly or not.
 Once the user has clicked submit this button will disappear and there will be a next question button in it's place.
-Below any feedback will be the progress bar showing the number of correct and incorrect answers.
+Below any feedback will be the progress bar showing the percentage of correct and incorrect answers.
 Finally at the bottom there will be 2 buttons to allow the user to reselect their quiz options (go to the home page) or to start the current quiz questions again.

+The feedback page will show how many questions the user answered, the number correct and incorrect (with percentages).
-The feedback page will contain all the questions in the quiz, along with if the user got this correct or not.
+The feedback page will also contain all the questions in the quiz, along with if the user got this correct or not.
 If correct it will display the correct answer and if wrong it will display the users answer and the correct one.
 At the bottom the feedback page will have a play again button to take the user to the home page.